Resource management in Azure SQL Database

 When encountering a log rate limit that is hampering desired scalability, consider the following options:

-- Scale up to a higher service level in order to get the maximum 96 MB/s log rate, or switch to a different service tier.
+- Scale up to a higher service level in order to get the maximum log rate of a service tier, or switch to a different service tier.
 The Hyperscale service tier provides 100 MB/s log rate regardless of chosen service level.

 - If data being loaded is transient, such as staging data in an ETL process, it can be loaded into tempdb (which is minimally logged).

-- For analytic scenarios, load into a clustered columnstore covered table.
-This reduces the required log rate due to compression.
-This technique does increase CPU utilization and is only applicable to data sets that benefit from clustered columnstore indexes.
+- For analytic scenarios, load into a clustered columnstore table, or a table with indexes that use data compression.
+This reduces the required log rate.
+This technique does increase CPU utilization and is only applicable to data sets that benefit from clustered columnstore indexes or data compression.

 - For information about general Azure limits, see Azure subscription and service limits, quotas, and constraints.